-Eligible indirect costs - Overheads
+3.2.3 Eligible indirect costs - Overheads

-Indirect costs are general administrative costs - overhead costs incurred in connection with the eligible direct costs for the action.
+Indirect costs are general administrative costs - overhead costs incurred in connection with the eligible direct costs of the action.
 They are limited to a maximum flat-rate of 7% of the total eligible direct costs for the action.
 These can include maintenance, stationery, photocopying, mailing postage, telephone and fax costs, heating, electricity or other forms of energy, water, office furniture, insurance and any other expenditure necessary for the successful completion of the project.
 Postage costs are considered as overhead costs and cannot be accepted under the headings "publications" or "administration".

-If the accepted budget includes a provision for flat-rate funding in respect of indirect costs, they need not to be supported by accounting documents.
+If the accepted budget includes a provision for flat-rate funding in respect of indirect costs, such costs do not need to be supported by accounting documents.

-Indirect costs are not eligible for an action where the beneficiary already receives an operating grant from the Union budget during the period in question.
+Indirect costs are not eligible for an action where the beneficiary already receives an operating grant from the EU budget during the period in question.

-Non-eligible costs
+3.2.4 Non-eligible costs

-The following expenses are ineligible and not accepted:
+The following expenses are ineligible and therefore not accepted:

 - contributions in kind: these are contributions that are not invoiced, such as voluntary work, equipment or premises made available free of charge;

 - return on capital;

 - debt and debt service charges;

-14 Art.
-172 IR

 - doubtful debts;

 - provisions for losses or potential future liabilities;

 - interest owed;

 - exchange losses;

-- VAT, unless the beneficiary can show that he/she is unable to recover it according to the applicable national legislation;15
+- VAT, unless the beneficiary can show that he/she is unable to recover it according to the applicable national legislation.
+VAT paid by public bodies is not an eligible cost.
+It should be noted that VAT paid by a public body to operators who are subject to VAT (when purchasing goods or supplying services within the framework of the implementation of the co-financed action) is not eligible.
+The VAT thus collected by operators liable for tax will in fact be returned to accounts of the Member State of the public body.
+Considering this VAT as an eligible cost would lead to double financing (by the EU and by the fiscal revenue).

 - excessive or reckless expenditure;

-- costs declared by the beneficiary and covered by another action or work programme receiving a Union grant.
+- costs declared by the beneficiary and covered by another action or work programme receiving an EU grant.

-Income
+3.3 Income